jealcalat/jealcalat.github.io/_posts/2021-02-20-two-step-algorithm.md

 comments: true
 ---

-The low-high-low or two step breakpoint algorithm (see below my R implementation), first described in Church et al 1994, is used for the analysis of individual trials in the peak procedure, a timing task for animals on which, after train an aimal to respond after $T$ seconds to obtain food, some trials now are extinction trials of $Tx3$ (typically) duration.
+The low-high-low or two step breakpoint algorithm (see below my R implementation), first described in Church et al 1994, is used for the analysis of individual trials in the peak procedure, a timing task for animals on which, after train an aimal to respond after $T$ seconds to obtain food, some trials now are extinction trials of $T\times 3$ (typically) duration.

 Please cite: